Adam11072000/MTM_EX3_TESTS/README.md

   to run the test on the SSH (sharat) of the faculty, the file path in each macro should start without the ../../provided, instead it should start with ./provided. you can change the path as you like but be sure to put the expected outputs in a correct directory depending on the path given.

+ tests for partC redirect your output to a file to make it easier for me to diff between the output and expected. you don't need to change anything in your code!

  Always check regulary for added tests :)